and then it is time to go back

 Mammoth Hot Springs is a very active geothermal region in the northwestern part of Yellowstone Park.

-have over many years deposited thick layers of colored
+hot springs have deposited thick layers of colored

 travertine on the Mammoth Terraces.